DrafProject/elmada/README.md

 In the [Usage section](#usage) they are referred to as Europe30.
 They include:

-* 20 countries analyzed in the [Applied Energy paper][APEN paper]: AT, BE, CZ, DE, DK, ES, FI, FR, GB, GR, HU, IE, IT, LT, NL, PL, PT, RO, RS, SI
+* 20 countries analyzed in the [Applied Energy paper]: AT, BE, CZ, DE, DK, ES, FI, FR, GB, GR, HU, IE, IT, LT, NL, PL, PT, RO, RS, SI
 * 8 countries with only [one reported fossil fuel type][APENsupplPage8]: BA, CH, EE, LV, ME, MK, NO, SE
-* 2 countries where installed generation capacity data for 2019 were only available after the publication of the [Applied Energy paper][APEN paper]: BG, SK
+* 2 countries where installed generation capacity data for 2019 were only available after the publication of the [Applied Energy paper]: BG, SK

 ## Data modes

 You can use **elmada** in two data modes which can be set with `elmada.set_mode(mode=<MODE>)`:

 * `mode="safe"` (default):
   * Pre-cached data for 4 years and 20 countries are used.
-The data are described in the [Applied Energy paper][APEN paper].
+The data are described in the [Applied Energy paper].
   * The years are 2017 to 2020 and the countries AT, BE, CZ, DE, DK, ES, FI, FR, GB, GR, HU, IE, IT, LT, NL, PL, PT, RO, RS, SI.
   * The data is available in the space-saving and quick-to-read [Parquet format] under [.../safe_cache].
 * `mode="live"`: